c3lang/c3c/README.md

 It's possible to try out the current C3 compiler in the browser: https://ide.judge0.com/ – this is courtesy of the developer of Judge0.

-Design work is still being done in the design draft here: https://c3lang.github.io/c3docs/.
-If you have any suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue](https://github.com/c3lang/c3c/issues) or discuss
+Design work on C3 is mostly done, but there are some areas that are unfinished, such as inline asm.
+Follow the issues [here](https://github.com/c3lang/c3c/issues).

-C3 on its dedicated Discord: https://discord.gg/qN76R87
+If you have any suggestions on how to improve the language, either [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on its dedicated Discord: [https://discord.gg/qN76R87](https://discord.gg/qN76R87).

-The compiler should compile on Linux, Windows (under Mingw or MSYS2) and MacOS, but needs some install documentation for Windows.
+The compiler should compile on Linux, Windows (under MSVC, Mingw or MSYS2) and MacOS, but needs some install documentation for Windows.

 Due to its ABI compatibility with C, it's possible to mix C and C3 in the same project.